 How do I get connected?

-Not all applications support xAPI, though, and other options may include importing CSV database dumps or building connectors to translate the data.
-It’s common to use a mixture of methods to integrate different data sources.
+Not all applications support xAPI, so other options may include importing CSV database dumps or building connectors to translate the data.
+In fact, it’s common to use various methods to integrate different data sources.

-If you’re building a connector, working with CSVs, or partnering with a vendor that implements xAPI, you don’t need to implement tracking for everything up front.
-For example, Caterpillar, a global manufacturer, features both Kaltura MediaSpace™ and Inkling as part of their learning ecosystem.
+If you’re building a connector, working with CSVs, or partnering with a vendor that implements xAPI, you don’t need to implement tracking for everything upfront.
+For example, Caterpillar, a global manufacturer, features Kaltura MediaSpace™ and Inkling as part of their learning ecosystem.

-Both of these products first implemented tracking for basic events, but now include tracking for additional learner interactions, which is based on feedback from stakeholders.
-So, if you find a vendor that’s willing to grow its xAPI implementation with you, you’re onto a good thing.
+Both of these products first implemented tracking for basic events but now include tracking for additional learner interactions based on feedback from stakeholders.
+So, if you find a vendor willing to grow its xAPI implementation with you, you’re onto a good thing.

 Iterate!
 What’s next?

 Once you’ve connected your first data source, it’s time to iterate!
-This might mean adding another data source, or going deeper into one you’ve already connected.
-Either way, try to iterate in a logical way, while adding tracking methods and data sources related to what you’ve already connected.
+This step might mean adding another data source or going deeper into one you’ve already connected.
+Either way, try to iterate logically while adding tracking methods and data sources related to what you’ve already connected.

-Some organizations will iterate in a mostly linear way, adding one data source after another.
-Other organizations start to bring in more people and teams and accelerate the rate of growth as they add more systems.
+Some organizations will iterate mostly linearly, adding one data source after another.
+Other organizations start to bring in more people and teams and accelerate the growth rate as they add more systems.
 Both approaches are valid, depending on the unique needs of your organization.

 Up Next: How one company replaced its LMS with a learning ecosystem